yk3066/yk3066/README.md

 ### 👨🏻‍💻 &nbsp;Me Who ?

 🎓&nbsp;I am a Pre-final year in Electronics and Communication at IIIT Dharwad.\
-📱&nbsp; App Developer, RTL & Logic Design and Machine Learning Enthusiast.
-Exploring and Learning ML, IoT, GPU, Embedded Systems, SoC Design and more.\
+📱&nbsp; App Developer and RTL & Logic Designer.
+Exploring and Learning GPU, Embedded Systems, SoC Design, ML and more.\
-🎸&nbsp;I am a Musician who happens to write songs and play guitar and drums suprisingly well.\
+🎸&nbsp;I am a Musician who happens to compose music and play guitar and drums suprisingly well.\
 📮&nbsp;You can contact me at yashkmar3066@gmail.com !

 ---